-Theory (2.5) 37.5 contact hours; Clinical (3.5) 157.5 clinical hours designer/manager/coordinator of care, and member of a profession.
+Theory (2.5) 37.5 contact hours; Clinical (3.5) 157.5 clinical hours

 Prerequisite: NU 359, 459, 465, 467.
+Concurrent enrollment: NU 464, 469.

-This course provides opportunities for the student to function within complex healthcare systems, A clinical immersion experience allows the student to utilize clinical reasoning, management, and evaluation skills while functioning in the roles of provider of care,
+This course provides opportunities for the student to function within complex healthcare systems, A clinical immersion experience allows the student to utilize clinical reasoning, management, and evaluation skills while functioning in the roles of provider of care, designer/manager/coordinator of care, and member of a profession.